PookiePepelsss/MultiRoblox-RAM/README.md

 **anti-afk**
 - toggle from the sidebar. taps a benign key into every open roblox window on a configurable interval so the idle kick never fires

-**fast flags**
-- per-account fast flag editor, saved to `ClientAppSettings.json` and applied on next launch

 **logs**
 - real-time log viewer with in-page search (ctrl+f)